mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 {{tcp-proxy-stream}} summarizes how the new TCP connection is mapped to the QUIC stream.
-Actions and events of a TCP connection are translated to action and events of a QUIC stream, so that the state transition of one is translated to the other.
+Actions and events of a TCP connection are translated to action and events of a QUIC stream, so that a state transition of one is translated to the other.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~